 Nature, in the form of living organisms, has been adapting to climate variations, both sudden and gradual, for many eons.
 Occasionally, such adaptation has resulted in the disappearance of species.
 Let's hope we can avoid this particular outcome for ourselves.
 Man has often taken advantage of transferring the results of natural evolution from that portion of the globe where it arose, to those where it was suddenly needed.
 The success of Russian winter wheat in the American Midwest, and that of native Texas and California grape stock grafting to ward off the "grape-dust" fungus that threatened French vineyards in the 19th Century, are examples that come readily to mind.

-In addition, much has been made of mining the planet's rain forests for medicinal gold.
-Some early nuggets were quinine, digitalis and derivatives of other plants (many labeled "controlled substances" these days) which provided the future chemistry for the local anesthetics that followed.
-However, to date, less than a half-dozen natural species with promise for medicinal exploitation have been discovered from tens of thousands screened.15
+However, do we now have time to wait for Nature to supply us with biological solutions to climactic changes that may occur far faster than evolution and natural selection can accommodate?
+Much has been made of mining the planet's rain forests for medicinal gold.
+Some early nuggets were quinine, digitalis and derivatives of other plants (many labeled "controlled substances" these days) which provided the future chemistry for local anesthetics.
+However, to date, less than a half-dozen natural species with promise for medicinal exploitation have been discovered from tens of thousands screened.14